 - The ChefAlarm has a calibration function, the DOT does not.

-- ChefAlarm comes with a zippered case and a pot clip, the DOT has no accessories.
+- ChefAlarm comes with a zippered case and an ss pot clip, the DOT has no accessories.

 If you’re looking for a straightforward, highly-accurate oven thermometer that you can set and forget then the DOT is perfect for you.